 Q Tip Fall Tree Painting

-Affiliate links have been used below.
-See my full disclosure here.
+Affiliate links have been used below, which means I may earn a commission for qualified purchases.
+See my full disclosure for more details.

-- White paper (thicker paper works better for paint)
+- White paper (Thicker paper like this works better for paint.)

 - Washable Acrylic paints in fall colors (We used yellow, orange, red, brown and green.)